TiagONTOP/QuantPerformancePortfolio/case_studies/02_hft_orderbook_rust/hft_optimization/BENCHMARKS.md

 - **Read path**: Best bid/ask stay below 0.9 ns even at the upper confidence bound, while the baseline remains in the 147–155 ns band.
 Outliers in the optimized version stem from proactive recenters but never exceed 30 ns.

 The key takeaway is that the optimized distribution is not only faster but also far more predictable.
 Tail latency improvements exceed two orders of magnitude for read-heavy workflows.

+**Outlier semantics**: "high mild/severe" are Criterion's Tukey outliers and indicate occasional allocator or recenter events, not steady-state latency.

 ## 7. Memory & Cache Analysis